thankins2017/PATTYMELT/station/README.md

     1. Slowly move the actuator arm so that the aluminum plate is blocking the source.
 Ramp down the bias on the detector by turning the voltage knobs on the Tennelec counter-clockwise until both channels are zeroed.
 The Topward current will fluctuate during the ramp down.
 Do not decrease the voltage faster than 5 V/s.
 Checking the leakage currents is not necessary.
     2. If done collecting data for a prolonged period, turn off the NIM bin, then the fan underneath the bin.
 Close out any open acquisition software on the computer, then turn off the VME crate.
 On the Topward, turn both current knobs counter-clockwise until zeroed, then turn the unit off.
 Otherwise, leave all units on and continue with step 3.
     3. Close the valve to the turbo pump; the valve to the roughing pump should already be closed and the roughing pump itself should be unplugged.
-    4. Disconnect the KF-16 vacuum tube from the roughing pump valve; this will vent the roughing pump foreline.
+    4. Unplug the full size roughing pump from the wall, then disconnect the KF-16 vacuum tube from the roughing pump valve; this will vent the roughing pump foreline.
 Leave the tube disconnected.
     5. **Slowly** open the tan valve to begin venting the chamber.
 As the chamber gets closer to atmosphere, re-close the valve to slow venting; use the convection gauge readout as a guide.
 At atmosphere, the chamber can be opened.